eye-division/adventure-places/_adventures/bikepacking-in-the-brecon-beacons.md

 #### The weather

-Regular summer showers but with plenty of sunshine - thankfully dry overnight and we were even treated to a spectacular sunset and sunrise.
+Regular summer showers and some giant puddles but with plenty of sunshine.
+The night was dry, clear and star-scattered and the spectacular sunrise well worth a second early start.

 #### Eat, drink, sleep